semool/backblaze-personal-wine/README.md

 When you only see a black screen once you are connected press alt-tab to activate the installer window.
 The installer might look a bit weird (all white) at the very beginning.
 Just enter your backblaze account email into the white box and hit enter, then you should see the rest of the ui.
+Or you can move the Window up/down a little bit, that fixed the view.
 Enter your password and hit "Install", the installer will start scanning your drive.

 ### Step 3: Configuration